bobpaterno/software-development-curriculum/rails/asset-pipeline/Overview.md

 - Preprocessing

+The file extensions used on an asset determine what preprocessing is applied.
+In development mode, or if the asset pipeline is disabled, when these files are requested they are processed by the processors provided by the coffee-script and sass gems and then sent back to the browser as JavaScript and CSS respectively.
+When asset pipelining is enabled, these files are preprocessed and placed in the public/assets directory for serving by either the Rails app or web server.

-Is handled by the "Tilt" gem.
-To utilize preprocessing you'll add another extension to a static file's name and specify a processor, for example .erb.
-You can now add ERB code to this file and it will be processed.
+Preprocessing is handled by the "Tilt" gem.
+To utilize preprocessing you'll add another extension to a static file's name and specify a processor, for example .erb.You can now add ERB code to this file and it will be processed.
 For example, when a file has an .scss extension this is treated as a preprocessor extension and the file will be passed through the SASS processor.

+Keep in mind the order of these preprocessors is important.
+For example, if you called your JavaScript file app/assets/javascripts/projects.js.erb.coffee then it would be processed with the CoffeeScript interpreter first, which wouldn't understand ERB and therefore you would run into problems.

 (erb stands for "Embedded RuBy".
 A .html.erb or .erb.html file is HTML with Ruby code embedded in; Rails will evaluate the Ruby to add content to the file dynamically, and will output a "pure" HTML file for rendering.)